BioSight

 Company Intelligence Q&A

-BioSight was acquired by Ayala Pharmaceuticals in October 2023, leading to its current inactive status.
+BioSight was acquired by Ayala Pharmaceuticals in October 2023, leading to its inactive status.

-When did BioSight last raise funding and from whom?
+When did BioSight secure its last disclosed funding round?

 In December 2020, BioSight closed a Series C financing round.
-Israel Biotech Fund led the round, with participation from Arkin Bio.
+Investors included Israel Biotech Fund and Arkin Bio.

-Has BioSight received any special designations for its lead product?
+Did BioSight receive any special designations for its lead product?

-Yes, in August 2020, BioSight was granted U.S. FDA Fast Track Designation for BST-236 for the treatment of Acute Myeloid Leukemia.
-Previously, in June 2019, the company received Orphan Drug Designation from the FDA for BST-236 for the same indication.
+In August 2020, BioSight was granted U.S. FDA Fast Track Designation for BST-236 for the treatment of acute myeloid leukemia.
+Additionally, in June 2019, BioSight received Orphan Drug Designation from the FDA for BST-236 for the same indication.

 Log in to access full profile